marcotuiio/FeijaoFlutter/README.md

     * Clean code DONE
     * Fix quiz DONE ?
     * What if gamesdata is empty?
 What to do then?
 DONE
+    * Add the if to enable or disable buttons on bottomnavbar DONE

-    * Integrate type of question and update on json after answer the question
+    * Integrate type of question and update on json after answer the question DONE

-    * Load to sampledata (question_model) only the questions with field 'usado' = 0
+    * Load to sampledata (question_model) only the questions with field 'usado' = 0 NOT WORKING RIGHT
+    * Test if quiz controller works properly (if answer is wrong or right)
+    * Check, when selectin game, if tge game time is over
     * Remove the progress bar from quiz
-    * Add the if to enable or disable buttons on bottomnavbar

     OBS: DO NOT USE BUTTON 'USAR ESTRELINHAS' ON NAV BAR.
 ITS BROKEN BUT IF YOU CLICK ON IT, THEN YOU'RE GONNA HAVE TO DELETE THE GAMESDATA.JSON